-Please note: USPSTF, HRSA, and ACIP recommendations may change.
-If you need more details about these recommended screenings, including a current list of recommendations please visit our website at www.hmsa.com or call us at one of the phone numbers listed on the back of this Guide.
+Please note: The list of ACIP recommended immunizations may change.
+If you would like information about the ACIP recommended immunizations, please visit our website at www.hmsa.com or call us at one of the phone numbers listed on the back cover of this Guide.